Education in Small States Research Group to serve as Secretariat for new UN SIDS Partnership

 Educational Policies and Priorities in Commonwealth Small States conference attracts capacity international audience

-On Monday 25th October, preliminary findings from Commonwealth Secretariat commissioned research on educational policies and priorities in Commonwealth Small States were shared during a conference jointly hosted by the International and Comparative Studies Centre (ICS) (Graduate School of Education) and Council for Education in the Commonwealth (CEC).
+On October 25th 2011, preliminary findings from Commonwealth Secretariat commissioned research on educational policies and priorities in Commonwealth Small States were shared during a conference jointly hosted by the International and Comparative Studies Centre (ICS) ( Graduate School of Education) and Council for Education in the Commonwealth (CEC).
 The day also celebrated the Commonwealth decadal anniversaries of four small states: Namibia, Tonga, Samoa and Vanuatu.

 After graduating from Bristol, Frank Courtney taught in secondary and higher education.
 He spent over twenty years working as a senior education officer in local education authorities in south-west England.
 Since the early 1990s he has been heavily involved in education development on an international basis.
 His main focus has been education project management, with a key objective of developing strategies to facilitate school improvement.
 He has managed projects in most of the Commonwealth Caribbean countries, and from 2007 to 2009 was Education Director for the Jamaica Ministry of Education Modernisation Programme.
 Amongst other work, he is currently engaged to provide consulting services for the establishment of the Jamaica Tertiary Education Commission.
 Frank is Managing Director of Merganser Consulting, based in Bristol.

 • Cathryn MacCullum is Director of Sazani Associates, which works with local and national governments, NGOs and the private sector in the UK, EU and overseas, specifically Zanzibar (Tanzania) and Belize.
 Areas of specialisation include youth development, education and climate change adaptation with a focus on rural women.